rickpeyton/note-taking_tealeaf/02_course_01_lesson_01.md

 ## Lesson 1 is local variables only

 No instance or global variables!
-This is not an object oriented programming challenge so no OO here.
+This is not an object oriented programming challenge so no OO here